jspopowski/jspopowski.github.io/_posts/2023-03-25-CAP-Problem-Competition-2022.md

 giving us a dragless fall time of $t=2.67$ s, slightly faster as expected.
 I have also plotted the diver's trajectory in vacuum as the dashed lines in Figure {\ref{fig1}}.

 ##### Conduction/Convection
 Conduction and convection are fundamentally the same: heat is transferred between two systems through molecular collisions.
-Convection is just the form of conduction that occurs between an object and the \textit{nonstationary} fluid that it is immersed in.
+Convection is just the form of conduction that occurs between an object and the *nonstationary* fluid that it is immersed in.
 Hence, one could rebrand conduction and convection as non-moving-fluid conduction and moving-fluid conduction, respectively.
 Practically speaking, we distinguish between the two because the rates of conduction and convection can be dramatically different.

 Since the diver is only in contact with the air during the jump and is moving relative to this air, we can safely ignore the effects of conduction.
 For convection, to a good approximation the thermal power losses or gains (in units of \si{W}) are proportional to the object's surface area and temperature difference with the surrounding fluid \cite{ubc},